TheAnkushshah/Room/README.md

     STREAM_SECRET_KEY=
     ```

     Replace the placeholder values with your actual Clerk & getstream credentials.
-You can obtain these credentials by signing up on the [Clerk website](https://clerk.com/) and [getstream website](https://getstream.io/)
+You can obtain these credentials by signing up on the [Clerk website](https://clerk.com/) and [Getstream website](https://getstream.io/)

 3. **Running:**